 Being a caregiver to the children of an incarcerated parent can cause stress and problems that may seem too hard to handle.
-While you may often feel alone, there are programs for the parent within the institution and for the caregiver in the community that can help you manage your family's life and find strength.
-You can find help with things like food, clothing, child care, housing, work, education, counseling, and mentorship programs.
+While they may often feel alone, there are programs for the parent within the institution and for the caregiver in the community that can help them manage their family's life and find strength.
+They can find help with things like food, clothing, child care, housing, work, education, counseling, and mentorship programs.

 Within the institution, parents may take programs that may help them move back to the community.
-Urge him to check into these kinds of programs:
+The incarcerated parent should be urged to check into these kinds of programs: